Conformal Elasticity of Mechanism-Based Metamaterials: Results

-To gain more analytical traction, we employ perturbation theory in the limit in which the hinges are tiny relative to the unit cell size and the material sample is composed of very many unit cells (i.e., the continuum limit).
-In this limit, deformations that include shear (first two terms of Eq.~(\ref{eq:fullenergy})) become prohibitively stiff and, by comparison, dilations begin to act as a local symmetry.
-Therefore, the conformal maps will constitute a degenerate space of ground states.
-Restricting our focus to this space of ground states, we recover a nonlinear notion of conformally invariant elastic theory, which was suggested by Sun. \textit{et. al.}~\cite{sun2012surface} previously for the linear deformations of the Kagome lattice, but has otherwise been viewed as ``unphysical''~\cite{riva2005scale} until now.
-Then, to distinguish which of the many conformal deformations will arise in response to a particular loading, we turn to the perturbative energy functional
+To gain more analytical traction, we employ perturbation theory in the limit in which the hinges are tiny relative to the unit cell size $l/a \ll 1$ (i.e. the soft mechanism limit) and the material sample is composed of very many unit cells (i.e., the continuum limit).
+Here, the second two terms in equation~\ref{eq:fullenergy} may be regarded as small perturbations, and the energy cost of deformations that include shear (first two terms of equation~(\ref{eq:fullenergy})) become prohibitively stiff by comparison.
+Therefore, in this limit, dilations will begin to act as a local symmetry and the conformal maps will constitute a degenerate space of ground states of the energy.
+Restricting our focus to this space of ground states, we recover a nonlinear notion of conformally invariant elastic theory, which was suggested by Sun. \textit{et al.}~\cite{Sun2012} previously for the linear deformations of the Kagome lattice, but has otherwise been viewed as ``unphysical''~\cite{Riva2005} until now.

+With the nonperturbative part of the energy penalizing only shear, and the set of conformal maps forming a degenerate set of ground states, it would seem that an infinite number of conformal maps are equally likely to arise in response to generic loading such as that in the FEM simulations and experiments of Fig.~\ref{fig:op_simulations}.
+However, this is not the case, as the degeneracy is broken by the perturbative part of the energy functional